revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 sorted values [1, 2, 3, 4, 5]

 </blockquote>

 </details>

   ---

-4. Consider you have a list which holds values of multiple datatypes how do you extract only the numbers from that lis?
+4.Consider you have a list which holds values of multiple datatypes how do you extract only the numbers from that lis?

 ![Medium](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/Medium%20(2).svg)